 Learner's License Test Appointment

-REMEMBER that once you have booked your test date online, you will not be able to make another test booking anywhere else until that booking has expired on the system - usually within 3 days' time.
+REMEMBER that once you have booked your test date online, you will not be able to make another test booking anywhere else until that booking has expired on the system.

 Please take note of the following: